Map Tiles for interactive online maps based on data by OpenStreetMap contributors with labels in English, French or Spanish.

 Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates (like latitude 37.423021 and longitude -122.083739), which you can use to place markers on a map, or position the map.

-Find nearest or largest city information for any given point location (latitude/longitude).
+Find nearest or largest city information or timezone for any given point location (latitude/longitude).
 The reverse geocode API back "reverse" codes any GPS location point into nearest or largest readable places with county, city, distance and population.

 Worldwide forward and reverse address geocoding.
 Uses multiple geocoders, based on open data.

 The Geolocation API allows the user to provide their location to web applications if they so desire.
 For privacy reasons, the user is asked for permission to report location information.

 Find the largest or nearest city or nearest street address to a latitude and longitude location with reverse geocoding APIs.

 A reverse geocoding application programming interface (API) is a web service.
 It enables developers to add to their mapping applications reverse geocoding features.
 The end-user will be able to search a latitude and longitude location and obtain the exact street address or largest or nearest city.